robang74/uv-k5-firmware-custom/README.md

 6. rather than collecting, organizing and integrating attributes for UV-K5 firmware.

 I wish to be clear about the last two points: nothing personal and everyone does what s/he wants.
 In fact, here I am, forking a githup repo and carrying on my way.

-In case you wish to contribute with a commit or a technical information or an insightful grasp or with fixing or highlighting a shortcoming or a constructive critic, you are welcome whoever you are or doing in your own life.

 ## On my own way